winsw/winsw/doc/loggingAndErrorReporting.md

 <log mode="none"/>
 ```

-## Rotate mode
+## Roll mode

-Works like the append mode, but in addition, if the log file gets bigger than a set size, it gets rotated to *myapp.1.out.log*, *myapp.2.out.log* and so on.
-The nested `<sizeThreshold>` element specifies the rotation threshold in KB (defaults to 10MB), and the nested `<keepFiles>` element specifies the number of rotated files to keep (defaults to 8.)
+Works like the append mode, but in addition, if the log file gets bigger than a set size, it gets rolles to *myapp.1.out.log*, *myapp.2.out.log* and so on.
+The nested `<sizeThreshold>` element specifies the rotation threshold in KB (defaults to 10MB), and the nested `<keepFiles>` element specifies the number of rolles files to keep (defaults to 8.)

 ```xml
 <log mode="roll-by-size">